 The fee schedule is established to help cover the costs to operate this service.
 Clients are expected to pay the rate that they agree upon at the time of receiving services.
 The client also has a responsibility to let their counselor know about any problems they are having with payment of fees.

 What are your fees for clinical counseling?

-The full rate for a Masters-level counselor is $120 per 50-minute session.
-The full rate for a Doctoral-level counselor is $135 per 50-minute session.
-However, as a non-profit ministry, no one will be denied services because of their inability to pay.
+The full rate for a Masters-level counselor is $130 per 45-minute session.
+The full rate for a Doctoral-level counselor is $155 per 45-minute session.
 To help make these services available for more people, we offer a sliding fee rate schedule, based on family income.

 What is your sliding fee rate schedule?

 Our Sliding Fee Rate Schedule allows individuals and families with lower incomes to pay a lower fee.
 We can provide a sliding scale because of the donations we receive from congregations in the Apostolic Christian Church of America and individuals who donate to support our work.
 For complete information about our Sliding Fee Rate Schedule, other fees associated with counseling, and our approach to insurance, please view our full document.

 What if I need a referral to another counselor?